 Back to the fragrance.
 It’s supposed to be Black Currant leaf ( I have eaten the fruit but have never smelled the leaves, so I can’t confirm ) and Bulgarian Rose ( I haven’t encountered one of these either but the other “green” smells meld beautifully with the “rose” smell.
 I am not a fan of the typical smell of roses in fragrances. ) This fragrance was created in 1983 by Serge Kalouguine, who is a famous French Parfumier.
 The fragrance is definitely more feminine than masculine.
 The boy made a puke-face when I made him smell it off of the bottle.
 He had a different opinion when he smelled it on me.
 Thankfully.

-Think lake ringed with thick-leaved green plants – leaves that are waxy to the touch – cold dark water, calling you in, you’re fully clothes – it’s a mysterious fantasy land you’ve never been to earlier – there’s rose petals floating on the surface of the water – you’re the only one causing the ripples.
+Think lake ringed with a thick layer of leafy green plants – leaves that are waxy to the touch – cold dark water, calling you in, you’re fully clothed – it’s a mysterious fantasy land you’ve never been to earlier – there’s dark red rose petals floating on the surface of the water – you’re the only one causing the ripples.
 But it’s warm in that there’s no breeze to cool the water off of your skin.
 There’s green plants growing at the bottom of the lake too – beautiful ones glinting in the sunlight – and you walk amongst those – you’re shoulder deep in the water, head above the surface – a heady mix of scents from the forest around.
 Etc.

 Which is contrary to these photographs of course – I only got a chance to photograph the bottle and me with it, when I was in Vietnam recently.
 The bottle traveled with me from Honk Kong to India, to Singapore and back to India, to Honk Kong again and to Vietnam and then back to India.
 But hey, instead of dark and cold water and black currant leaves, there’s sunshine and a gold bikini and the fragrance outdoes itself when sprayed on before a beach day!
 I am completely smitten with this one.